-The accompanying unaudited condensed consolidated financial statements of the Company for the three and nine months ended September 30, 2021 and 2020 have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and pursuant to the requirements for reporting on Form 10-Q and Regulation S-X. Accordingly, they do not include all the information and footnotes required by GAAP for audited financial statements.
+The accompanying unaudited condensed consolidated financial statements of the Company for the three months ended March 31, 2022 and 2021 have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and pursuant to the requirements for reporting on Form 10-Q and Regulation S-X. Accordingly, they do not include all the information and footnotes required by GAAP for audited financial statements.
 However, such information reflects all adjustments (consisting solely of normal recurring adjustments), which are, in the opinion of management, necessary for the fair presentation of the Company's financial position and results of operations.
-Results shown for interim periods are not necessarily indicative of the results to be obtained for a full fiscal year.
-The balance sheet information as of December 31, 2020, was derived from the audited consolidated financial statements included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on February 25, 2021.
+Results shown for interim periods are not necessarily indicative of the results that may be expected for the year ended December 31, 2022 or for any other period.
+The condensed consolidated balance sheet as of December 31, 2021 was derived from the audited consolidated financial statements included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on February 24, 2022.
 These interim financial statements should be read in conjunction with that report.
+Certain prior period amounts reported in our condensed consolidated financial statements and accompanying notes have been reclassified to conform to the current period presentation.